rexchoppers/platform-of-things/agony-choppers.markdown

 ---
 A page for agony-aunt like questions.

+#### Your Github commit history is insane.
+Is it legit?
+100%.
+Since I started studying my degree, a lot of my code and assignments are posted onto Github.
+Also I do a fair bit code wise throughout a normal working day.

+Even on Christmas Day 2020, I was up early in the morning trying to upgrade Lumen and do performance fixes.
+Kind of happens when your hobby is also your job

+#### How to avoid burnout?
+Stop programming.
+Go on a walk; meet up with friends; drink a little; drink a lot and get plastered (Totally not talking from experience).
+Either way keeping away from the screen will keep you sane.
+If you find you're just getting tired of the feature you're currently on, I normally do something therapeutic for my company such as

+- Code cleanups
+- Reviews
+- Write documentation

+Quick and easy tasks that you often feel good for doing.

+TL;DR - Get away from the screen, or if you can't do that at least play a game (Holdfast being a particular favourite of mine at the moment).

 #### How do I learn a new programming language?
 If you're experienced at programming, then you can probably pick another one up fairly easily (Exceptions apply: C, ASM,